corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 ## The generated types

-The first thing that you'll probably notice is that it has generated files for all of the schema elements that the `Person` schema referenced, that were found in the `$defs` section of the root, plus the `Person` schema itself.
+The first thing that you'll probably notice is that it has generated files for each of the schema elements that the `Person` schema referenced, plus the `Person` schema itself.

-> The rule the tool is using is that anything that appears in the `$defs` section at the root of the schema will be in the root namespace.
-Anything else will be nested in the type generated for its parent scope.
-We'll go into that in more detail later.
+Had there been other elements that were *not* referenced by the `Person` schema they would *not* have been generated.

 Before we dive into the details, let's build the code and find out what we can do with it.